maxdan94/spingraphSDP/README.md

 # spingraphSDP
 SDP solver for some relaxed problems in very large sparse graphs
 Feel free to use these lines as you wish.
+NOTE THAT IT IS A WORK IN PROGRESS.

 ## Goemans-Williamson algorithm using spins